Ethanboyz/RayTracer/README.md

 and generally a lot of incompleteness.

 ## What is this project??
-Nothing more than a small undertaking to learn more about how GPUs, expose myself to the math/theory behind raytracing, and test my linear algebra coursework in my free time.
+Nothing more than a small undertaking to learn more about how GPUs work, expose myself to the math/theory behind raytracing, and test my linear algebra coursework in my free time.
 Right now, it simply outputs simple raytraced renders to a .ppm image file.
 More exciting stuff to come in the near future...